Gautam-121/html/Readme.md

 non-semantic tag => those tag don't provide any meaning what the tag do

-Ex => div , spane
+Ex => div , span

 sementic tag => those tag provide meaning what this tag do

-Ex=> header , footer , main , article , aside , section , nav , fotm  and so on
+Ex=> header , footer , main , article , aside , section , nav , form  and so on

 h1-h6 , p , a , ul , ol , table , tr , td , img , form , input , option , select